-Table V reports the expected returns of the 10 noise-beta-sorted portfolios and their postranking betas.
-A negative noise beta implies that when the noise measure increases during crises, the hedge fund return decreases.
-In other words, a hedge fund with negative noise beta is one with high exposure to liquidity risk.
-Among the 10 noise-beta-sorted portfolios, portfolio 1 therefore has much higher exposure to liquidity risk than portfolio 10, and we can loosely characterize the hedge funds in portfolio 1 (10) as more aggressive (conservative) in taking liquidity risk.
+crises, the hedge fund returns decreases.
+In other words, a hedge fund with negative noise beta is the one with high exposure to liquidity risk.
+Among the 10 noise-beta sorted portfolios, portfolio 1 therefore has a much higher exposure to liquidity risk than portfolio 10, and we can loosely characterize the hedge funds in portfolio 1 as more aggressive and those in portfolio 10 as more conservative in taking liquidity risk.